andrewt3000/web_development/README.md

 [serverless](https://serverless.com/) - cli (serverless) + yaml config file w/ routes (serverless.yml). supports aws, azure, google cloud etc.

 ### Containers / Immutable Infrastructure
-Another deployment option is to create your own containers using docker.
-One advantage of docker containers is you can easily replicate the exact same environment in development, testing, production etc.
+Another deployment option is to create and deploy docker containers.
+One advantage of docker containers is you can replicate your environment in development, testing, production etc. You also avoid vendor lock-in between cloud providers.
+Docker is similar to a VM, but more lightweight.

 Kubernetes can be used to scale containers to multiple nodes.